AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/demos-add-on/create-program.md

 ## Create a Program {#create-program}

-After logging in to Cloud Manager, you can create a new program for your testing and demo purposes.
+After logging in to Cloud Manager, you can create a new sandbox program for your testing and demo purposes.

 >[!NOTE]
 >